bill-hoerr/automotive-dealer-tracking/README.md

 Enhanced tracking solutions for automotive dealership third-party widgets.

+## ⚠️ Legal Disclaimer

+These scripts are provided for educational and business purposes only.
+Users are solely responsible for:
+- Ensuring compliance with applicable privacy laws and regulations
+- Obtaining proper customer consent before implementation
+- Following vendor terms of service agreements
+- Testing thoroughly before production deployment

+This project is not affiliated with or endorsed by Gubagoo, XTime, or any mentioned vendors.

 ## 🎯 What This Solves

 Third-party vendors like Gubagoo and XTime send limited data to your analytics.
 These scripts capture the full customer journey and interaction data that you need for: